 These are federally certified interpreters of Spanish, Navajo and Haitian Creole who serve the court as needed.
-They work on a daily contract basis and are paid from the fund centrally held by the Administrative Office of the United States Courts for contract court interpreting.
-When contracted by the U.S. attorney's office, the Bureau of Prisons, CJA appointed counsel, or other agencies, payment is handled directly by the interpreter and the respective agency or individual.
+They work on a contract basis and are paid from the fund centrally held by the Administrative Office of the United States Courts for contract court interpreting.
+When contracted by the U.S. Attorney's Office, the Bureau of Prisons, counsel appointed under the CJA (Criminal Justice Act), the Federal Public Defender's Office, or other agencies, payment is handled directly by the interpreter and the respective agency or individual.

-3. Otherwise qualified contract interpreters
+3. Otherwise Qualified Contract Interpreters

 These are interpreters of languages for which there are no federal certification programs available.
-They work on a daily contract basis and are paid from the centrally-held fund as noted above.
-When contracted by the U.S. attorney's office, the Bureau of Prisons, CJA appointed counsel, or other agencies, payment is handled directly by the interpreter and the respective agency or individual.
+They work on a contract basis and are paid from the centrally-held fund as noted above.
+When contracted by the U.S. Attorney's Office, the Bureau of Prisons, counsel appointed under the CJA, the

+Federal Public Defender's Office, or other agencies, payment is handled directly by the interpreter and the respective agency or individual.